 What really impressed me was a beautiful beach located in the city centre.
-I believe it will be even more beautiful during the summer season when the city takes more care about its look.
+I believe it will be even more beautiful during the summer season when the city takes more care about its appearance.

 Pag is one of the typical coastal cities which lives to the fullest during the summer season.
-That's why during my visit there were no many people out there, despite the fact that the weather was perfect.
+That's why during my visit there were not many people out there, despite the fact that the weather was perfect.

 Trip to Novalja

 My next destination was Novalja, another Pag's coastal city.
-It took me around half an hour and 30 kilometres to arrive there from Pag city.
+It took me around half an hour and 30 kilometres to arrive there from Pag town.
 The trip was comfortable and the road was good.

 During my trip to Novalja, I noticed the athletes participating in the race called "the first Pag trail".
 I could also notice many bike trails alongside the whole island.
 Pag is great for recreative bikers and runners.

 Another interesting thing I noticed was a lamb near the street.
-Pag is known for best lamb meat in Croatia.
+Pag is known for the best lamb meat in Croatia.